WHAT TO DO AT LAKE COMO IN 2 DAYS

-Also, you can easily reach from towns such as Bellagio (15 minutes away by ferry).
+Also, you can easily reach it from towns such as Bellagio (15 minutes away by ferry).

 CONCLUSION: HOW TO CREATE A FUN LAKE COMO ITINERARY

 As mentioned at the beginning, Como is pretty but did not blow me away – Bellagio did, however.
-While there are more tourist attractions, the above-mentioned places should not be missing on your 2-day Lake Como itinerary.
+While there are more tourist attractions, the above-mentioned places should definitely be part of your 2-day Lake Como itinerary.

 - Are you looking for day trips from Lake Como?
 Here is my idea for a day trip.

 - Cannot get enough of Northern Italy?
 Then find out more about a perfect 10-day itinerary.

 - I believe that Italy is a dream destination with many great places to see: Find out about the 25 most beautiful places in Italy.